Skip to content

 Wax.
 Apply wax after cleaning your snowmobile to restore its original shine, extend its productive life, and make it easier to clean in the future.

 Mind your fuel system.
+Properly treating your snowmobile’s fuel before storage is crucial to preventing engine damage and ensuring a smooth startup when you're ready to ride again.
 There are two kinds of fuel systems: fuel-injected systems and carburetor systems.

 • Fuel-injected systems need gasoline to stay lubricated and protected, especially when in storage.
 If your ride has a fuel-injected system, fill the tank and add a fuel stabilizer.
 Run the engine for a few minutes to ensure that the treated gasoline flows through the components.